 If you handle payroll, you’ve probably heard the term “payroll tax deductions.”
+Payroll tax deductions include federal income tax, social security tax, medicare tax and other various state or local taxes.
 The law requires payroll taxes be withheld from an employee’s paycheck.
 Employers then remit those taxes to various tax agencies.
 This article is meant to help you better understand what to withhold from employee paychecks, what to do with what you collect and how to report it.
-Here are some examples:
+Here are some examples of payroll tax deductions.

 - Federal Income Tax is taken out of each paycheck.
-The percentage is based on how much an employee makes, pay frequency, and allowances and exemptions.
+This payroll tax deduction is a percentage is based on how much an employee makes, pay frequency, and allowances and exemptions.